 Cut cauliflower into (roughly) same-sized pieces, about 1/2 inch to 1 inch thick depending on diameter.
 Don't worry about precision—the soup is going to be puréed anyway.
 You just want the pieces to be of uniform size so that they cook evenly.
 Reserve about a cup of smaller florets.

 Peel the potato and cut it into pieces about the same size as the cauliflower.

 In a heavy-bottomed soup pot, heat the butter over a low-to-medium heat.
 Add the onion, garlic, and cauliflower and cook for 2 to 3 minutes or until the onion is slightly translucent, stirring more or less continuously.

 Add the wine and cook for another minute or two or until the wine seems to have reduced by about half.

 Add the stock and the potato.
 Increase the heat to medium-high and bring to a boil.
 Then lower the heat and simmer for 15 minutes or until the cauliflower and potatoes are soft enough that they can easily be pierced with a knife.
 Don't let them get mushy, though.

 Meanwhile, heat a sauté pan with a little bit of oil and sauté the reserved cauliflower florets until they're tender.
 Season to taste with Kosher salt and set aside.

 Remove from heat and purée in a blender, working in batches if necessary.
 Be careful when you blend the hot soup.
 Start on a slow speed with the lid slightly ajar to vent any steam, then seal the lid and increase the blending speed.

-Return puréed soup to pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.
-Add the hot cream, season to taste with Kosher salt and white pepper.
+Return puréed soup to the pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.
+Add the hot cream and season to taste with Kosher salt and white pepper.